rkhullar/example-webapp/docs/tutorial/part-3-deploying-to-api-gateway-and-lambda.md

 quick to set up, it's low cost for our traffic volume, and it comes with JWT authorization.

 We'll deploy the components according to dependency.
 First we'll create the lambda layer which provides the python libraries that are needed at runtime.
+We'll work on the entrypoint for the lambda functon.
 Then we'll create the lambda function, build the `package.zip` from the source code, and deploy it to the lambda function.
 Lastly we'll go through the HTTP API setup and optionally map it to a custom domain with Route53.
 Don't forget to clean up your deployment resources afterwards.

 ### Lambda Layer
 Using a lambda layer allows us to nicely decouple source code from its library dependencies.
 As your project expands you'll